Edinburgh-Genome-Foundry/DnaChisel/README.rst

    :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/DnaChisel?branch=master

 DNA Chisel (complete documentation `here <https://edinburgh-genome-foundry.github.io/DnaChisel/>`_) is a Python library for optimizing DNA sequences with respect to a set of constraints and optimization objectives.
-It comes with over 15 classes of sequence specifications which can be composed to codon-optimize genes, meet the constraints of a commercial DNA provider, avoid homologies between sequences, or all of this at once!
+It comes with over 15 classes of sequence specifications which can be composed to, for instance, codon-optimize genes, meet the  constraints of a commercial DNA provider, avoid homologies between sequences, tune GC content, or all of this at once!

 DNA Chisel also allows users to define their own specifications in Python, making the library suitable for a large range of automated sequence design applications, and complex custom design projects.
 It can be used as a Python library, a command-line interface, or a `web application <https://cuba.genomefoundry.org/sculpt_a_sequence>`_.